Quantum-proof randomness extractors via operator space theory: Preliminaries

 The bounded norm as in~\eqref{eq:bounded} is fundamental in understanding linear maps between normed spaces.
 The analogous norm for linear maps between operator spaces is the completely bounded norm (because completely bounded maps are the morphisms in the category of operator spaces).
-In the quantum information literature, the completely bounded norm usually refers specifically to maps from the operator space $M_N$ to $M_{M}$.
+In the quantum information literature, the completely bounded norm usually refers specifically to maps between the operator spaces $\mathds{L}_N^\infty$ and $\mathds{L}_M^\infty$.
 The dual norm is called the diamond norm, first introduced in quantum information by Kitaev~\cite{Kit97}.
 Here we are concerned with the completely bounded norm between more general operator spaces.

-\begin{definition}[Completely bounded norm] For operator spaces $E$ and $F$ the completely bounded norm of $u\in\lin(E,F)$ is defined as
+\begin{definition}[Completely bounded norm] For operator spaces $\mathds{E}=\left(E,\|\cdot\|_{\mathds{E}_Q}\right)$ and $\mathds{F}=\left(F,\|\cdot\|_{\mathds{F}_Q}\right)$ the completely bounded norm of $u\in\lin(E,F)$ is defined as

 where for $\{x_{ij}\}_{ij} \in \matr_Q(E)$, $u_Q(\{x_{ij}\}_{ij})\eqdef\{u(x_{ij})\}_{ij}$, or simply $u_Q = \1_Q \otimes u$.
 We also use the notation

 \end{definition}